Diagnostic Feature Designer

 Generate Function for...

 Export features, or your entire data set, to use them or share them outside of the app.
-Generate code to reproduce your feature computations in a MATLAB function.
+Generate code to reproduce your feature computations in a MATLAB function or a Simulink block.

 For feature export, both options open a list of features.

 If you have not yet ranked your features, the app sorts this list by name, and marks all features by export by default.
 You can refine the selection if you want to export only specific features.

 If you have ranked your features, the app sorts this list by your Sort by specification in the Feature Ranking Tab.
 Use Select top features to export only the most highly ranked features, based on the number of features that you specify.
 You can change the sorting order to alphabetical by selecting

 Namein the Features sorted by list.
 With either sorting order, you can individually select or clear features to export.

 When you export to the MATLAB workspace, you can use command-line techniques with the features.
 When you export to Classification Learner, you open a Classification Learner session that uses your selected features as input.

 Generate Function for Features, lets you generate MATLAB code with a simple set of specifications for feature table, ranking algorithm, and number of features.
 Use this option when you want to generate code for features based solely on ranking, or when you want to generate code for all your features.

 If you select Format for streaming data, the app generates a function that is compatible with MATLAB Coder™ and therefore supports streaming-data applications.

 Generate Function for..., allows you to customize your selection of items to include in the function.
 For example, you can filter your selection based on criteria such as input or output text.
 You can include signals and spectra that are not used in the features you select.
 Selecting